How to fix JDBC Bridge Error - No connection could be made because the target machine actively refused it 127.0.0.1:50433

 No connection could be made because the target machine actively refused it 127.0.0.1:50433

-How to check if the port is in the reserved range?
+Check if the port is in a reserved range

 2. Run the following command